 A dream, or a vision, or fancy, I know not; but it seemed to be amid surroundings unknown before and yet it seemed very like this world.
-But there was a difference - to travel one had in thought but to see oneself in a desired locality, or in the presence of the desired person, and he was there.
+But there was a difference - to travel one had in thought but to see oneself in a desired locality, or in the presence of the desired person, and he was there.1 bent, and he looked closely to the ground before him as he walked.
+Though he seemed tired, weary, and as if he would be glad to lie down and sleep for a thousand years, yet he seemed to be hurrying along as if he might be late to something.
+In his hand he carried a pail.

-It seemed to be where one could look for a long distance, yet it was not a hill, and men and women were coming and going.
+It seemed to be where one could look for a long distance, yet it was not a hill and men and women were coming and going.
 It seemed to be neither day nor night, for one could discern no sun nor moon, neither were there stars, and yet it was light.